deficollective/defiscan/src/content/protocols/aave-v3-arbitrum.md

 ## Upgradeability

 The permissions and _Upgradeability_ in the re-deployed contracts of the modules _Core Lend & Borrow_, _Reserve Parameters_, _Treasury, Aave Ecosystem Reserves & Rewards_ are the same to the Aave v3 Core instance.

-The `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails and thus no additional _Upgradeability_ risk compared to the Aave v3 Core instance is introduced.

 ### GHO Stablecoin